aymankazi9/P2-Platypodes/README.md

 * Picked new theme colors for the Easter Egg part of our website (Alternate Dimension)
   * Theme applied with [inline CSS](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/altdimension/home2.html#L8-L13) on the landing page.
   * Class as [container-fluid](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/altdimension/home2.html#L12) used to create landing image.
-* To see the landing page, visit the [COVID-19 Map](http://76.176.59.167/home2/) on our website.
+* To see the landing page, visit this [page](http://76.176.59.167/home2/) on our website.

 ## Easter Egg Aesthetics and Navigation: [Link to Ticket 1](https://github.com/aymankazi9/P2-Platypodes/projects/1#card-53688218) and [Link to Ticket 2](https://github.com/aymankazi9/P2-Platypodes/projects/1#card-54295074)
 * A new theme was developed (revolving around CB Theme) for the Easter Egg part of our website.
-  * New navbar designed with new templates.
+  * New navbar designed with [new templates](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/altdimension/cspreflections.html).
 All new templates are organized under a new [basealt.html](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/basealt.html#L16-L43)
 * A new template was added with frontend theme in mind.
-It uses CSS to add another layer of user interactivity.
+It uses [CSS](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/altdimension/cspreflections.html#L10-L207) to add another layer of user interactivity.
   * Card style layout was used to show all the developers of the project and cards flip over to show the descriptions of "Who we are as Computer Scientists"
-  * Linear gradients were used throughout this template in order to create an aesthet
+  * [Linear gradients](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/altdimension/cspreflections.html#L83-L88) were used throughout this template in order to create an amount of variation to create an aesthetic website.
-  * The tracker pages that we have also use a similar theme, which will also be used for the rest of trackers later on.
-* Simply click around the navbar of our [Alternate Dimension](http://76.176.59.167/home2/) to see our theme at use.
+* Simply click on ["Who We Are"](http://76.176.59.167/CSPReflections/) to see our Reflections as Computer Scientists in the stylized layout.

 #### JavaScript and CSS Styling (Cookies): [Link to Ticket](https://github.com/aymankazi9/P2-Platypodes/projects/1#card-53055900)
 * Incorporating JS and CSS within our HTML files will enable our team to deliver information effectively.